John Kinloch (post master): Kinloch's House, diplomats, and the royal marriage

-In September 1589 when Anne of Denmark, the bride of James VI of Scotland was expected to arrive in Scotland, it was planned that the Danish officer and ambassadors who came with her would be lodged in houses in the Canongate of Edinburgh.
+The English ambassador, Edward Wotton was lodged in Kinloch's house in May 1585.
+In September 1589 when Anne of Denmark, the bride of James VI of Scotland was expected to arrive in Scotland, it was planned that the Danish officers and ambassadors who came with her would be lodged in houses in the Canongate of Edinburgh.
 Three Danish ambassadors were to be lodged in John Kinloch's house, while the vice-admiral Peder Munk would stay in Robert Cunningham's house.
 The costs and expenses of these lodgings were to be overseen by the Lord Justice Clerk Lewis Bellenden (who resided in the Canongate) and Andrew Keith, Lord Dingwall, while Sir James Chisholm, a master of the royal household, would act as host.
 Anne of Denmark stayed in Norway and Denmark over winter, and the Danish ambassadors came in May 1590.
 Kinloch's intended guests were probably Steen Bille, Breide Rantzau, and Niels Krag or Henrik Gyldenstierne.
 Despite some refurbishment of Holyrood Palace over the winter, Kinloch's house would still be required in May, and the king sent orders from Kronborg that Kinloch's house should be "plenished and entertained" with other lodgings about the palace, by the comptroller David Seton of Parbroath.
 During the coronation of Anne of Denmark, the English ambassador, the Earl of Worcester, was lodged in the house.